Accessible Learning Opportunities

-- When video is embedded online or in distance education courses, we should search for captioned content and/or request transcripts/captioning for generated
+- When video is embedded online or in distance education courses, it should be captioned content and have transcripts available.

-- Livescribe is used on campus in a variety of ways:
+- Livescribe digital pens are used on campus in a variety of ways:

 - Recording pencasts as rich lecture notes

 - Faculty can have students take turns taking notes to share with the rest of the class